Haschmi/2016-02-17-queens-python-parallel/index.md

 title: Parallel Programming with Python
 ---

-Modern Computers are often "parallel", i.e. they have multiple processing units that can be taught to work together on a single application.
+Modern Computers systems are often "parallel", i.e. they have multiple processing units that can be taught to work together on a single application.
 Parallel computers range from multicore cell phones to huge clusters with hundreds of thousands of processors.
 Programming for such machines can be a daunting task.
 But a few basic principles can get you surprisingly far.

 In this course we would like to give you a basic introduction into how to go about writing a parallel program, and then run it on a small parallel system.
 We're using a system called "MPI" (Message Passing Interface) for this.
 There's a few reasons why we're using MPI to illustrate parallel programming: